RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-december-2018.md

 ## Product Version Lifecycle

-*   The end-of-service-life (EOSL) for Redis Enterprise Software 4.5.X was November 30th, 2018, in accordance with our [published policy]({{< relref "/rs/administering/product-lifecycle.md" >}}).
+*   The End of Life (EOL) for Redis Enterprise Software 4.5.X was November 30th, 2018, in accordance with our [published policy]({{< relref "/rs/administering/product-lifecycle.md" >}}).
 We recommend that customers with version 4.5 or below upgrade to the latest version.

 ## Important Fixes